From our Free Quilt Block Patterns Library

 With RST, sew a #2/#1/#2 unit to #4, repeating for a total of 4.
 SA are press away from #4 to prevent shadowing.

-Arrange your units into rows as shown below.
+Arrange your units into the Irish Chain design.
 The dark #1 patches all point in towards the center.

 With RST, stitch the units in each rows together.
 Press the SA toward the side units.